-Professor Harpalani's scholarship focuses on race, education and law, and employs a multidisciplinary lens, incorporating perspectives from developmental psychology and sociology.
-His most recent article, Diversity Within Racial Groups and the Constitutionality of Race Conscious Admissions, will be published in the University of Pennsylvania Journal of Constitutional Law in November 2012 and was cited in a U.S. Supreme Court amicus brief for the case of Fisher v.
+Professor Harpalani's scholarship focuses on race, education and constitutional law, and employs both doctrinal and interdisciplinary lenses, integrating perspectives from law and the social sciences.
+His article Diversity Within Racial Groups and the Constitutionality of Race Conscious Admissions was published in the University of Pennsylvania Journal of Constitutional Law in November 2012 and was cited in a U.S. Supreme Court amicus brief for the case of Fisher v.
 Texas.
-Previously, Professor Harpalani has published in the New York University Law Review and Berkeley Journal of African-American Law and Policy, and he has co-authored articles in the Journal of Social Issues, Educational Researcher, Development and Psychopathology, Black Arts Quarterly, and other scholarly journals.
+Professor Harpalani has also published in the New York University Law Review, Seattle University Law Review, New York University Annual Survey of American Law, and Berkeley Journal of African-American Law and Policy, and he has co-authored articles in the Journal of Social Issues, Educational Researcher, Development and Psychopathology, Black Arts Quarterly, and other scholarly journals.
 He has also authored and co-authored numerous book chapters and encyclopedia entries on race, education and developmental psychology.

 Professor Harpalani graduated from New York University (NYU) School of Law in 2009, where he served as an articles editor for the New York University Law Review, an Arthur Garfield Hays Civil Liberties Fellow, and a Derrick A. Bell Jr. Public Service Scholar.
 At NYU Law, he won the Gary E. Moncrieffe Award for "outstanding student in Racism and Law" and received a Vanderbilt Medal for "outstanding contributions to the school of law."
 Prior to law school, Professor Harpalani earned Ph.D. and M.S. degrees in education and a Master of Bioethics from the University of Pennsylvania, and he graduated summa cum laude from the University of Delaware with B.A. degrees in biological sciences and psychology.
 Between finishing his Ph.D. and starting law school, Professor Harpalani was a lecturer at the University of Pennsylvania's Graduate School of Education.